 Q: How do I document the services I provide to migrant students in my caseload?

-A: It is required that MGSs and MSAs download an updated Specialist/Advocate Log (sample below) on a monthly basis.
+A: MGSs and MSAs may download an updated Specialist/Advocate Log (sample below) on a monthly basis.
 The Log is available at MSIS Quick Links / Ed Staff, and is pre-filled with migrant students enrolled in your building.
 Since the Log can be downloaded in Excel and used from your desktop, it is strongly recommended this easy-to-complete paperwork task be completed daily while services are fresh in your mind.
 On a monthly basis, copy and file your Log.
 Give the copy of the Log to your district Migrant Records Clerk to ensure timely reporting of all MGS and MSA services in Migrant Student Information System (MSIS).
 This task is important in fulfilling state reporting requirements.